Dolphi2/wp-replace-name/README.md

 Runs few checks before starting the name replacement.
 If the script is executed as root or not inside a WordPress installation, it exists without replacing the name.

+After the initial validaion it will search and replace the web site name in the WordPress database and files.

 ## How to use?

 Copy the script to a central location on your server, for example: